ISO 27001 integration

 Overview

 ISO/IEC 27001 is the leading international standard for information security management systems (ISMS).
-While not AI-specific, it provides essential security foundations that AI governance builds upon.
-Organizations with existing ISO 27001 certification can extend their ISMS to cover AI-specific security concerns.
+It isn't AI-specific, but it provides the security foundations that AI governance builds on.
+If you already have ISO 27001 certification, you can extend your ISMS to cover AI-specific security concerns.

-AI systems introduce unique security challenges that traditional information security may not fully address.
-Training data can be poisoned, models can be stolen or reverse-engineered, and adversarial attacks can manipulate AI outputs.
-Integrating AI governance with ISO 27001 ensures these risks receive appropriate attention within your security framework.
+AI systems bring security challenges that traditional information security may not fully cover.
+Training data can be poisoned, models can be stolen or reverse-engineered and adversarial attacks can manipulate AI outputs.
+Integrating AI governance with ISO 27001 makes sure these risks get proper attention within your security framework.

 Why integrate AI governance with ISO 27001?

-• Leverage existing investment: Build on your ISMS rather than creating parallel governance structures
+- Build on existing work: Extend your ISMS rather than creating parallel governance structures

-• Audit efficiency: Combined audits reduce effort and demonstrate integrated governance
+- Audit efficiency: Combined audits reduce effort and show integrated governance

 AI-specific security risks